Startup America: Commitments

 Administration Proposes Permanent Elimination of the Capital Gains Tax on Certain Small Business Stock

 The Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act of 2010 provides a 100-percent exclusion from tax for capital gains realized on the sale of certain small business stock held for more than five years.
 The amount of gain eligible for the exclusion is limited to the greater of $10 million or ten times the taxpayer’s basis in the stock.
-This provision applies to qualified small business stock issued after December 31, 2010, and before January 1, 2012.
-The Administration’s FY13 budget proposal would make this provision permanent, increasing private sector investment in small businesses.
+The Administration’s budget proposals would make this provision permanent, increasing private sector investment in small businesses.
 Learn more.

 Status: Awaiting Congressional action.